kdeldycke/kevin-deldycke-blog/content/posts/phorum-wordpress-migration.md

 ---
-date: "2013-08-08"
+date: '2013-08-08'
-title: "Phorum 3.x to WordPress migration script"
+title: Phorum 3.x to WordPress migration script
 tags: Python, Linux, Phorum, WordPress, migration, script, GitHub, Cool Cavemen, Funky Storm, Debian, aptitude, pip, lxml, bbcode, PyMySQL, MySQL, PHP
 ---

 Before <a href="https://coolcavemen.com">Cool Cavemen</a>, there was <a href="https://funky-storm.com/">Funky Storm</a>.
 The band is long gone but I still keep an online presence as a sort of web memorial.
 Recently I added there an old copy of <a href="https://funky-storm.com/forum/">the forum</a>.